MichaelHu/markdown-slides/README.md

 markdown-slides
 ===============

-A tool for creating HTML5 slides from a markdown-grammar doc
+A markdown parser which supports for creating reveal-like slides.